mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 ```

-## Generating on a scheduled basis
+## Generating your reports automatically

 Generate your reports on a scheduled basis by configuring three instances: generation, configuration and download.